balena-io/balena-cli/doc/automated-init.md

 Let's say we will place it into the `CONFIG_FILE` path, like _./resin-os/raspberrypi3-config.json_.

-We also need to put the OS image somewhere, let's call this path `OS_IMAGE_PATH`, it cam be something like _./resin-os/raspberrypi3-v2.0.6+rev1.prod.img_.
+We also need to put the OS image somewhere, let's call this path `OS_IMAGE_PATH`, it can be something like _./resin-os/raspberrypi3-v2.0.6+rev1.prod.img_.

 1. First we need to download the OS image once.
-That's needed for building the config, and will speedup the consequent operations as the downloaded OS image is placed into the local cache.
+That's needed for building the config, and will speedup the subsequent operations as the downloaded OS image is placed into the local cache.

 	Run:
 	```bash